iMrsRoy/iMrsRoy/index.md

   <hr>
        <h1> Hi!
 I am Rajarshi Roy</h1>
     <br>
      <p class="text"> Trying to become Software Development Engineer is been my dream career.
 I did my Bachelor Degree in Information System Management with minor in Communication Technology.
 I love too design and development, with web and create by own virtual world.
 Hoping to get into the Leap program to become a Software Development Engineer.
-Look at the links above to see some of my projects. <br>
+Look at the links below to see some of my projects. <br>

-    <h2> <i> An aspiring Software Engineer. </i>
+    <h2>  An aspiring Software Engineer. </h2>
     <br>
-   <center> Projects </h2>
+   <center> Projects

       <a href='http://www.linkedin.com/in/royrajarshi1/'><button> Linkedin </button> </a>
       <a href='https://public.tableau.com/profile/rajarshiroy.design#!/'><button> Tableau </button> </a>